Inflect logo

 FactorRating / DataNotes

-Sales Tax7.25% (State) – as of Midyear 2025Local and district taxes can increase the final rate for equipment purchases.
+Sales Tax7.25% (State) – as of Midyear 2025California state sales tax; local taxes can increase the effective rate.

 Network & Connectivity Ecosystem

-Bare Metal Bare metal server capacity is readily available from multiple providers.
-Companies like phoenixNAP and Hivelocity offer dedicated server solutions for workloads requiring maximum performance and security without a virtualization layer.
+Bare Metal: Bare metal server options are widely available from a variety of providers.
+Companies like phoenixNAP and Hivelocity offer dedicated server solutions for workloads requiring maximum performance and control.

 Power Analysis

-Power Grid Reliability The power grid serving the primary data center corridors, particularly in downtown Los Angeles and El Segundo, is well-engineered for commercial needs.
-Major data centers are typically supported by redundant utility feeds from separate substations to ensure high levels of uptime.
+Power Grid Reliability: The power grid serving major data center zones, particularly in downtown LA and El Segundo, is well-engineered with significant redundancy.
+Major colocation facilities are supported by multiple substations from Los Angeles Department of Water and Power (LADWP) or Southern California Edison (SCE), ensuring high levels of uptime.

 Market Access, Business & Tax Climate